 LOVE IS NEVER A PRISON

 In a relationship based on love, no one feels held captive, because requirements aren’t being made.
 Love says, “I’m willing to help you change if you want that.
 And I’ll keep loving you whether you change or not.
 Because I accept you as you are, even if you don’t want to be with me anymore.”

-We expect our partners to keep their commitments with us while we’re together.
-But if at some point they want to change the agreements, it doesn’t work to bind them – to hang onto them against their wishes, clinging to them for our fulfillment.
+We expect our partners to keep their commitments to us while we’re together.
+But if at some point they choose to change the agreements, it doesn’t work to bind them – to hang onto them against their wishes, clinging to them for our fulfillment.

-What works is to support them in finding happiness somewhere else, if that’s what they want.
+What does work is to support them in finding happiness somewhere else, if that’s what they want.
 Tough stuff.
 But why settle for a relationship that’s less than we deserve?